347S24/Final-Project-Starter/README.md

 ## Task Board

 It's not exactly time yet, but if you're excited I don't want to stand in the way.
 For (at least) the last 6 weeks of the semester, we'll organize your work into 2-week "Sprints" using a "task board".
 GitHub has a feature that the unfortunately call "projects" that we can use to plan and coordinate.
-There are many templates available, perhaps the "Featued" template titled "Iterative Developement" would be a good choice.
+There are many templates available, perhaps the "Featued" template titled `Iterative Development` would be a good choice.

 1. Find the "Projects" tab at the top of your repo in github
 2. Click the arrow beside the green "Link Project" button and choose "New Project"